 $ yum install sysstat

-System Activity Reporter or simply Sar the is most popular tool of sysstat tool suite.
+System Activity Reporter or simply Sar is the most popular tool of sysstat tool suite.
 Sar provides features for general metrics on a Linux operating system.

 Io start is mainly used for CPU IO information.
 Iostat provides detailed information like devices and their IO rates on CPU.